BoldlyGo88/OTR-Splitter/README.md

 # OTR-Splitter
-Python script that splits .OTR files for compatability on the Nintendo Switch
+Python script that splits .otr files for compatability on the Nintendo Switch

+## Space warning
+.otr files can get bigger once split and I currently don't know a way to fix it/why its happening/or im overlooking something on my end, so until then this warning will have to do

 ## Prerequisites